Past project — Conducted from September 1, 2019 - November 30, 2022

 The Students in Need in Community Colleges project will feature the administration of a 15-item additional item set with the 2021 Community College Survey of Student Engagement (CCSSE) and a 12-item special-focus module with the 2021 Survey of Entering Student Engagement (SENSE).
 The following advisory panel of experts provided guidance on the creation of the additional items:

 - Dr. Rashida Crutchfield, Associate Professor, California State University, Long Beach

-- Dr. Melissa Richardson Curtis, Associate Vice President, Enrollment Management, Austin Community College
+- Dr. Melissa Richardson Curtis, Vice President of Student Success, Howard Community College (MD)

 - Dr. Davis Jenkins, Senior Research Scholar, Community College Research Center, Teachers College Columbia University

 - Dr. Kay McClenney, Senior Consultant to the President and CEO of the American Association of Community Colleges; Senior Fellow, National Center for Inquiry & Improvement

 - Jeff Webster, Director of Research, Trellis Company

 By incorporating these new additional item sets in its two large-scale national surveys, CCCSE will be able to explore nationally the characteristics of students who are food insecure, housing insecure, and homeless, as well as the impact of student need on student engagement and self-reported GPA.

 CCCSE will also conduct interviews in fall 2021 with students at three diverse community college campuses and will release a national report on students in need in fall 2022 based on the data collected from CCSSE and SENSE and information obtained from the interviews with students.